Azure/data-landing-zone/docs/DatabricksManualSetup.md

 3. Clone the repository and open your Powershell console in the root of the cloned repository.
 4. Copy and paste the command into your Powershell console and execute the command.
-5. Watch the output in the Powershell console and see how the different steup steps are executed one after another.
+5. Watch the output in the Powershell console and see how the different setup steps are executed one after another.